 After participants received the instructions for the lottery choice task, we asked them to predict the average amount of money they expect to earn in this task.
 To induce truth-telling, these questions were incentivized using a binarized scoring rule - an incentive-compatible belief elicitation method (Hossain and Okui 2013, Erkal et al. 2020).
 Under the binarized scoring rule participants' chance of receiving a bonus payment of \$1 increases with the accuracy of their predicted average earnings.
 A computer was used to randomly choose a number between 1 and 100 and if that number was less than their probability of receiving the payment, as determined by the binarized scoring rule the participant would receive a chance to earn the \$1 bonus payment.
 Participants were notified that one of their prediction trials would be randomly chosen to be paid.
 All participants were provided with a link located in the question text that would direct them to a separate web page explaining how the binarized scoring rule was used to calculate their probability of receiving the \$1 bonus payment.
 This question was asked twice, before and after the participant completed the lottery choice task.
-When this question was asked before the lottery choice task, participants were asked for a forward-looking prediction of their average earnings from the lottery choice task they were yet to complete.
-When asked after the lottery choice task, participants were asked for a backward-looking prediction of their average earnings from all previous lottery choice tasks (see Figure 2).
+When this question of their average earnings from all future lottery choice tasks.
+When asked after the lottery choice task, the set of th participants were asked for a backward-looking prediction of their average earnings from all previous lottery choice tasks (see Figure 2).